nuxt/docs/en/faq/github-pages.md

 [TODO PICTURE]

-and on completion, you'll see your Github pages site automatically updated.
+and on completion, you'll see your GitHub pages site automatically updated.